abazilla/CFA-express-CRUD-API-2/README.md

 Forms - Data in forms are sent in the req via the attribute `req.body`, so that is used to set the data of the new object in the database. (req.body)
 API - Data via an API can be sent in the client request via the `req.params` (if the routes are set as /:id), and through the queries `req.query`.

-Middleware - This code that is executed before data is routed, which is often used for things such as authentication/validation. apiAuth - This is where this programs authentication happens.
+Middleware - This code that is executed before data is routed (run code after the req, but before the response actually happens), which is often used for things such as authentication/validation.
+All app.use is global middleware, since it happens on every single request. apiAuth - This is where this programs authentication happens.
 It forces all API connections to go through this middleware which decrypts the `key` provided, and checks that the decrypted data matches with the data set previously in the program.
 In order to successfully validate in this program, you will just have to send through a query `key` that is valid, which will allow you to use the API.